 Surgery is everyone’s last choice and option.

 For back pain, surgery is risky and often comes with complications.
 The rehabilitation time is often measured in months and there is no guarantee that you’ll be better off afterward.

-Here at The Pain Doctors, we try to exhaust all viable options before sending the case to a surgeon.
+Here at Complete Pain Care, we try to exhaust all viable options before sending the case to a surgeon.